On the generalized Bykovskii presentation of Steinberg modules: Introduction

 \subsection{Acknowledgments}

 Much of this project was completed as part of the American Institute of Mathematics SQuaRE ``Secondary representation stability.''
 We thank AIM for their support.
 We also thank Rohit Nagpal who participated in this SQuaRE but declined to be a coauthor.
+We thank our anonymous referee for their careful reading and thoughtful feedback.